 Earlier this week, Jacksonville Jaguars wide receiver Calvin Ridley wrote a letter on The Players’ Tribune, telling Jags fans he would deliver them 1,400 yards a season, a jolt that would certainly help the Jaguars playoff chances.

 Trevor Lawrence is the Jags quarterback, and Ridley has been an All-Pro, but he hasn’t played much football the past two seasons, just five games, mostly due to the fact he was suspended indefinitely for gambling on NFL games.
 Injuries and depression have been other issues.
 He didn’t play a game in 2022, and has yet to play for the Jags.

-But he was reinstated by the league March 6, and will factor into the Jags' offensive attack after the team surprisingly won the AFC South last season.
-If there was legalized Florida sports betting, it would be interesting to see how sportsbooks would view Doug Pederson's squad next season.
+But he was reinstated by the league March 6 and will surely factor into the Jaguars playoff chances in 2023 after the team surprisingly won the AFC South last season.

 The big question is, can Ridley bounce back?
 The 6-foot-1, 190 pounder had 90 catches and 1,374 yards, for a 15.3-yard average, and nine touchdowns for the Atlanta Falcons in 2020, his last full year.
 Ridley was one of the top producing receivers in the league over his first three seasons.
 In those five games in 2021, he had 31 catches, 281 yards, a 9.1-yard average and two touchdowns, also for Atlanta.